 All 7 받침 sounds — name the group members

 Each card shows a 받침 sound.
-Before tapping, try to name the consonants that produce that sound when they sit at the bottom of a syllable block.
+Before tapping, try to name the consonants that produce that sound at the bottom of a syllable block.

-👆 Name the consonants — then tap to check
+👆 Name the consonants — tap to check · 🔊 hear an example

 Back-throat stopㄱ · ㄲ · ㅋ